SSYSS000/chatti/README.md

 In the build directory, run `ctest`.
 Make sure you've built the tests first.
 If you haven't see the build instructions above.

+## TODO

+- Convert text from network character encoding (UTF-8) to local character encoding and vice versa.
+- Fix deletion of multibyte characters in the message input window.
+- Much more.